 Imja Tsho Lake

-Imja Tsho is a frozen pond formed when melting ice began to assemble in the 1950s at the bottom of the icy volume, close to the Imja Glacier (Island Peak) in the Everest region.
+Imja Tsho is a frozen pond that formed when melting ice began to accumulate in the 1950s at the bottom of the icy volume, near the Imja Glacier (Island Peak) in the Everest region.
 Based on a 1962 aerial photo, the bay was first imagined as a duo of lakes.
 Since melting icy masses in the 1970s, the ponds gathered into an incredible lake.
 The Lake is the highest Lake in Sagarmatha, Nepal.

 Gosainkunda Lake

 Gosaikunda is the name of the most natural sacred body of water.
 It is located in the Rasuwa district of Nepal and covers an area of roughly 13.8 ha (34 acres).
-These people frequently think that the Lord bathed in this lake after spending decades meditating in Tibet and the Nepalese Himalayas.
+These people frequently think that the Lord bathed in this Lake after spending decades meditating in Tibet and the Nepalese Himalayas.
 We believe that Lord Shiva created Gosaikunda Lake after he pushed his Trishul (Trident) into a hill to obtain water to treat his poisoned throat.

 Rara Lake

-The most excellent Lake in Nepal, Rara Lake, is in Rara Wildlife Reserve.
+The most excellent Lake in Nepal, Rara Lake, is in the Rara Wildlife Reserve.
 20 of the 49 visiting bird species still enjoy the streams in Rara.
 There are 50 distinct mammal species in Rara Lake, such as the Mountainous Black Bear, Musk Deer, and Thar.

 Shey Phoksundo Lake